menezmethod/ref_pg/PATCH_NOTES.md

 ## Version 1.1.5 - 2025-03-09

-This patch addresses the CORS variable issue in the OpenResty configuration.
+This patch addresses the CORS variable issue in the OpenResty configuration and fixes PostgREST connection problems.

 ### Bug Fixes for Coolify